-Students who want the post-baccalaureate certificate must meet admission requirements.
-Non-degree students must meet the admission requirements for the Graduate School; degree students must meet the admission requirements for their degree program.
-The post-baccalaureate certificate program in business analytics students must hold an earned baccalaureate degree from an accredited institution.
-Applicants are expected to have had at least one course in introductory statistics equivalent to Stat 171 or higher.
-A course in calculus (equivalent to Math 137) and/or a course in linear Algebra would be desirable but is not required to fulfill the deficiencies.
-Students deficient in the above minimum requirements may be required to complete deficiencies before starting the postbaccalaureate certificate program in business analytics.
-Students whose native language is other than English must demonstrate written and spoken English language proficiency.
-Evaluation of English language proficiency will be based on the student's scores on the Test of English as a Foreign Language (TOEFL®).
-Students must meet institutionally mandated minimum TOEFL® scores as established by the WIU Center for International Studies.
-All potential students must file an official application to the WIU School of Graduate Studies and/or the WIU Center for International Studies.
+- Non-degree students must meet the admission requirements for the Graduate School. - Degree students must meet the admission requirements for their degree program. - All students must hold an earned baccalaureate degree from an accredited institution. - Must have completed at least one course in introductory statistics equivalent to Stat 171 or higher with a course in calculus (equivalent to Math 137) and/or a course in linear Algebra desirable, but not required to fulfill the deficiencies.
+Students deficient in the above minimum requirements may be required to complete deficiencies before starting the post-baccalaureate certificate program in business analytics. - Students whose native language is other than English must demonstrate written and spoken English language proficiency.
+Evaluation of English language proficiency will be based on the student's scores on the Test of English as a Foreign Language ( TOEFL®).
+Students must meet institutionally mandated minimum TOEFL® scores. - All potential students must file an official application to the WIU School of Graduate Studies.

-I. Business Background 1 s.h.
+I. Business Background \\\\\\\\1 s.h.